rakkasumi/fantia-crawler/README.md

 - `-p, --password`: Autofill your account password, if empty you may need to enter it manually
 - `-b, --browser`: Can be Chrome, Edge, Firefox or Safari
 - `-d, --directory`: Directory to process videos (defaults to current directory).
 If you are using Windows, it is recommended to surround the path with double quotes
-- `-x, --prefix`: Prefix to add to organized file name. e.g., set "-x FANTIA-", file and folder's name will become "FANTIA-[ID]" (default: empty)
+- `-x, --prefix`: Prefix to add to organized file name. e.g., set "-x FANTIA", file and folder's name will become "FANTIA{dash}[ID]" (default: empty)
-- `-r, --replace-space`: Replace spaces between filename parts with hyphens (-) (default: false).
-If true, "31XXXX part1" will become "31XXXX-part1"
+- `-D, --dash`: Define the default hypen between prefix, id and parts, default `-`

 ### Usage Requirements
 - Video filenames must include the Fantia post ID (from URL: https://fantia.jp/posts/xxxxxxx)